 October can be a great month to visit the Disney Parks and Resorts, especially with so many unique special events, resort promotions and discounts, and milder temperatures.
 Packing the right clothes, shoes, and accessories will help you tour the parks easily and comfortably.
 With these tips and strategies, you’ll be off to a magical vacation with all the travel essentials in no time.

-- Please “like” our brand new Countdown to Magic Facebook page!
+- If you enjoyed this article on what to pack for Disney World in October, then please “like” our brand new Countdown to Magic Facebook page!

 You Also Might Like: